open-quantum-safe/oqs-provider/README.md

 For example, since `kyber768` [claims NIST L3 security](https://github.com/open-quantum-safe/liboqs/blob/main/docs/algorithms/kem/kyber.md), the hybrids `x448_kyber768` and `p384_kyber768` are available.

-A full list of algorithms, their interoperability code points and a method to dynamically adapt them are documented in [ALGORITHMS.md](ALGORITHMS.md).
+A full list of algorithms, their interoperability code points and OIDs as well as a method to dynamically adapt them are documented in [ALGORITHMS.md](ALGORITHMS.md).

 *Note:* `oqsprovider` depends for TLS session setup and hybrid operations on OpenSSL providers for classic crypto operations.
 Therefore it is essential